chilipeppr/widget-esp32-docs/README.md

-# com-chilipeppr-widget-nodemcusamples
+# com-chilipeppr-widget-nodemcu-docs
-Load sample code for the NodeMCU Lua programming language.
+An informational widget with install information and links to documentation for NodeMCU and Lua.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / NodeMCU Samples
+## ChiliPeppr Widget / NodeMCU Docs & Install

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does